 See Related: Best Night Tours in Paris

-Château de Fontainebleau
+9. Château de Fontainebleau

-Fontainebleau is a magnificent castle located just 1 1/2 hours from Paris, and to get there, you have both train and guided tour options.
-The Château Fontainebleau, which is a UNESCO World Heritage Site, has been the residence of France’s sovereigns since the 8th century and contains lovely woodland and soaring hills.
+The Château de Fontainebleau is a magnificent castle located just 1.5 hours from Paris, and to get there, you have both train and guided tour options.
+The Château Fontainebleau, a UNESCO World Heritage Site, has been the residence of France’s sovereigns since the 8th century and contains lovely gardens and forests.

 See Related: London vs Paris

-The town was built between the 11th and 17th centuries and had a population of 80,000.
+The town was built between the 11th and 17th centuries and used to be very populated.
 Given its location, it was once the center of trade in the region.
-Some must-see attractions include the Le Legend Le Chaveliers which features a variety of medieval comedy sketches.
+Some must-see attractions include the Le Legend Le Chevaliers, which features a variety of medieval comedy sketches.
 However, the Remparts and La Tour Cesar are more beautiful structures to visit, making it feel like you are back in the Middle Ages.

-There are three ways to get to Provins from Paris
+There are three ways to get to Provins from Paris.

 - Bus – The N4 bus in Paris will get you to Provins in 1.5 hours.